Bricktech2000/Notes/notes/sleep.md

 ### sounds

 noise, even if we might not realize it since we're unconscious, does affect sleep quality by decreasing the amount of deep REM sleep during the night. people can actually tell the difference between a quiet and noisy night. earplugs would be a possible solution.

+> **note**: noise is very detrimental to my sleep quality. whenever I have issues building a sleep cycle or whenever I constantly wake up groggy, the most common cause is the presence of noise during my sleep.

 ### sunlight